 A BOP is a cost-effective insurance policy for videographers that bundles property insurance and general liability insurance together in one plan.

-This policy, sometimes called errors and omissions insurance, covers legal fees if a client sues a videographer over work performance.
+This policy, sometimes called errors and omissions insurance (E&O), covers legal expenses if a client sues a videographer over work performance.

 Workers’ compensation insurance is required in almost every state for videography businesses that have employees.
-It can cover medical fees and lost wages for work injuries.
+It can cover medical costs and lost wages for work injuries.

 If a corporate client trips over a light stand and breaks an arm, a memory card containing raw footage of a couple’s wedding goes missing, or a marketing video is submitted after the deadline, a videographer could be sued.
 Videographer insurance protects against claims of property damage, negligence, and other common risks.